-The Company is managed by the Board of Directors, and it is the Board’s job to ensure that the Mirada Group is managed for the long-term benefit of all shareholders, with effective and efficient decision-making.
+The Company is managed by the Board of Directors, and it is the Board’s job to ensure that the Mirada group is managed for the long-term benefit of all shareholders, with effective and efficient decision-making.
 Corporate governance is an important part of that job, reducing risk and adding value to our business.

-In addition to each of the 10 principles listed further below, the following provides an overview of how the Company applies the QCA Code, in order to support the Company’s medium to long-term success.
+In addition to each of the 10 principles listed further below, the following provides an overview of how the Company applies the QCA Corporate Governance Code, in order to support the Company’s medium to long-term success.

-Francis Coles, the non-Executive Chairman, is responsible for the running of the Board and corporate governance.
-José Luis Vázquez, the Chief Executive, has executive responsibility for running the Group’s business and implementing Group strategy.
+I, Francis Coles, the non-Executive Chairman, am responsible for the running of the Board and corporate governance.
+José-Luis Vázquez, the Chief Executive, has executive responsibility for running the Group’s business and implementing Group strategy.
 The Board meets at least four times per year and has a formal schedule of matters reserved to it.
 It is responsible for overall Group strategy, approval of major capital expenditure projects, approval of the annual and interim results, annual budgets and Board structure.
 It monitors the exposure to key business risks and reviews the strategic direction of all trading subsidiaries, their annual budgets, their performance in relation to those budgets and their capital expenditure.
 The Board delegates day-to-day responsibility for managing the business to the Executive Directors and the senior management team.

 Our values are based on two cornerstones: our customers and our employees.
 The Board believes this is vital for creating a sustainable, growing business and is a key responsibility of the Group.
 This culture supports the Company’s objectives to grow the business through acquiring and retaining customers by attending to their needs from the very beginning of the sales process until successful delivery and during ongoing services provision and support.
 The Company recognises its employees as a key driver of success and considers it crucial to recruit and retain the right people with the appropriate set of skills and values.
-Corporate Governance is an important part of that job, reducing risk and adding value to our business.
+Corporate governance is an important part of that job, reducing risk and adding value to our business.

 Francis Coles, Chairman